 Queen Anne is located on the highest named hill in Seattle.
 You can trust that as a fact, or you can tackle it yourself by climbing up the various sets of stairs.
 Fun fact: there are about 100 sets of public stairs in the neighborhood!
 The stair sets range from little jaunts to serious staircases that top 500 stairs.
 The stair sets are so well loved there’s even a website where you can learn all about them, how many stairs are on each, as well as locations.

 For history buffs, Queen Anne is a lovely neighborhood to wander.
 Even if you don’t delve into the history, you’ll spot Victorian-era homes and other historic architecture.
-If you want to dig deeper, the Queen Anne Historical Society has a list of landmarks, including bridges, churches and business in the area.
+If you want to dig deeper, the Queen Anne Historical Society has a list of landmarks, including bridges, churches, and businesses in the area.
 If you want to delve even deeper, you can attend one of their events.